In this section

 Both DNs and SOAs are sent via electronic data interchange (EDI) in XML, EDIFACT or CADEX formats to EDI-enabled commercial clients.
 Importers do not require account security to obtain statements, the CBSA does not charge a fee for this service, and receiving such statements does not change the importer’s existing arrangements between the CBSA or their customs broker or service provider.

 EDI-enabled clients are those who have their own EDI connection, use the services of an EDI-enabled broker or an EDI-enabled third-party service provider.
-If an importer does not have direct access to EDI, they have the option of receiving their statements through a broker or third-party service provider connection.
+If an importer does not have direct access to EDI, they have the option of receiving their statements through a broker or ARL third-party service provider connection.
 Importers who choose to receive their statements through a customs broker or third-party service provider can authorize only one broker or service provider to receive their statements.
 Any fees charged is an agreement between the client and their provider.
 Importers who choose to direct their DNs and SOAs to a customs broker or service provider allows the third party to see all transactions conducted by that importer; whereas a broker’s DN and SOA shows only the transactions for which that broker transmitted or filed.

 Importers without account security (ASEC) who wish to receive DNs and SOAs must request and complete an application form by:

-- Downloading the EDI application forms;
+- Downloading the ARL DN and SOA application forms;

 Contact the CBSA's TCCU by phone at 1-888-957-7224 or by email to request ECCRDs, to see samples of the statements, and to obtain additional information.